JacksonK52/BtSystem/Readme.md

 4. Update or install the required packages of the project by running the command.

-    > $ composer update.
+    > $ composer update

+5. Create a database in your phpmyadmin with the name "btsystem_db" with the charset "utf8mb4_general_ci".

+6. Migrate all the necessary tables using the command

+    > $ php yii migrate

-5. Now you are all set to run the project, open your browser and goto your server name that you have setup during your virtual host.
+7. Now you are all set to run the project, open your browser and goto your server name that you have setup during your virtual host.